richdanis/ML4H/Project 2/Report.md

 The Common Crawl dataset is used for pretraining with nearly a trillion words, which dwarves the combined 3.3 billion words of the datasets, on which BERT and RoBERTa were trained.

 **Q2: Scalability (2 pts)** <br>
-TODO: Not sure how to answer this question. <br>
+TF-IDF and Bag of Words are limited in their scaling capabilities, as their representations of tweets depend on the number of words in the vocabulary.
-The transformer architecture does not depend on the number of words in the vocabulary.
+In the other embedding methods, one can set the dimension of the embeddings vectors to a fixed size and scale to larger datasets.
-Whereas the embedding-
+However, the larger the dataset, the more different word vectors there are and thus the training time increases.

 **Q3: Code (2 pts)** <br>